angular-slider/ngx-slider/README.md

 An overview of how to apply your own style to the slider is described in [STYLING.md](STYLING.md).

+## Animations

+As of v1.2.0 the slider features CSS animations of slider movement.
+If you prefer the previous behaviour, without animations, you can set the flag `animate: false` in your slider options.

 ## Tooltips

 The slider allows for customising how to implement tooltips.
 See [TOOLTIPS.md](TOOLTIPS.md) for more information.